Home Contents Index Member Center Download Collect! Users Help

 Report Writer 132 Character Limit

 Q - Whenever I try to type past 132 characters in the report writer, whatever I type is deleted.
-How can I create reports that go beyond this limit?
+Why?

 Top of page.

-Q - I have some letters that I created in another program and I would like to use them as letters in Collect!
-Is there a way I can use them in Collect! without having to retype all of the letters?
+Q - I have some letters that I created in a pure text editor program and I would like to use them as letters in Collect!
+Is there a way I can use them without having to retype all of the letters?

-4. Use your word processing program to open the letter you want to copy.
+4. Go to your word processing program that has the letter body content that you want to copy into Collect!, and open the document.

-7. Select the content of this .TXT file that you want to add to the .RPT file.
-Copy this to the .RPT file starting at "Start Here."
+7. Select the content of this .txt file that you want to add to the .rpt file.
+Copy the text of interest from the .txt file to the .rpt file and paste it where you originally typed "Start Here".

 8. You can shorten lines if necessary or add/remove sentences as needed.